williamtroup/Syntax.js/docs/FUNCTIONS.md

 ***Returns***: '*boolean*' - States if the language has been added.

 ### **removeLanguage( *name* )**:
-Removes new language that can be rendered.
+Removes a language that can be rendered.
 <br>
 ***Parameter: name***: '*string*' - The name of the language.
 <br>